The 2018 Love Field 5K Is Now Boarding!

 After World War I ended, Love Field reverted to its original ownership by the Dallas Chamber of Commerce and became available for civilian use.
 The City of Dallas purchased the airport from the Chamber in 1927, and the first passenger service was initiated by the National Air Transport Company (a forerunner of United Airlines) that same year.
 On April 9, 1932 the first paved runways at the airfield were completed and at that time the airport had 21 weekday airline departures.

-2017 marks the centennial celebration of Dallas Love Field which now operates nearly 700 flights per day and on Saturday, May 13, 2017, we hope you take off from our runway too!
+2018 marks the 101st anniversary of Dallas Love Field which now operates nearly 700 flights per day and on Saturday, May 12, 2018, we hope you take off from our runway too!
 All participants will receive a gender specific dry fit style shirt and of course a custom winged finisher medal to mark the occasion!
 Plus you will receive an exclusive discount to the Frontiers of Flight Museum, refreshments and more!
 So don't get delayed at the gate, check in now and board this one of a kind race!